Bonito Tataki - A Balance Between Tradition and Refinement

 -

-- Start by gently slicing the skin side of the bonito fillet, creating thin parallel incisions.
-The goal is not to puncture the flesh, but to slightly open the skin so that it becomes crisp and golden when cooked.
+- Start by gently scoring the skin side of the bonito fillet, creating thin parallel incisions.
+The aim is not to pierce the flesh, but to slightly open the skin so that it becomes crispy and golden when cooked.

-- Sprinkle the bonito fillet generously with fine sea salt, gently massaging the flesh so that the seasoning penetrates well.
+- Generously sprinkle the bonito fillet with fine sea salt, gently massaging the flesh so that the seasoning penetrates well.

-- Pierce the fillet with two or three wooden skewers, in an elegant manner, to make it easier to pick up and cook the fish.
+- Pierce the fillet with two or three wooden skewers, in an elegant way, to facilitate catching and cooking the fish.

 -

-Cooking tataki – Enhance the texture of the fish:
+Cooking tataki – Enhancing the texture of the fish:

-- Heat a cast iron skillet or cast iron grill over high heat, or preheat your oven's broiler to high.
+- Heat a cast-iron skillet or grill pan over high heat, or preheat your oven broiler to its highest setting.
 The key is intense but brief heat to preserve the essence of the bonito.

-- Place the bonito fillet in the pan, skin side down, and cook for 2 to 3 minutes, until the skin is black, crispy and lightly charred, while the flesh, still tender and pink in the center, remains almost raw.
+- Place the bonito fillet in the pan, skin down, and let it cook for 2 to 3 minutes, until the skin is black, crispy and slightly charred, while the flesh, still tender and pink in the center, remains almost raw.

-- If you opt for the oven grill, place the bonito under the heat for just a few minutes.
-Let the skin turn into an irresistible golden crust.
+- If you choose to use the oven grill, place the bonito under the heat for just a few minutes.
+Let the skin transform into an irresistible golden crust.

-- Once cooked, rest the fillet on a board and carefully remove the skewers.
-Let cool slightly before slicing.
+- Once cooked, let the fillet rest on a board, and carefully remove the skewers.
+Let it cool slightly before slicing.

 -

-Slicing Bonito - Precise cutting for perfect texture:
+Slicing the bonito - Precise cutting for a perfect texture:

-- Using a very sharp knife, cut the fillet into thin slices about 0.5 cm thick.
-The cut must be done precisely, cutting perpendicular to the fibers of the fish.
+- Using a very sharp knife, slice the fillet into thin slices about 0.5 cm thick.
+The cut must be made precisely, cutting perpendicular to the fish fibers.

-- Then, to give a more melting texture, split each slice halfway through, making light but clean incisions.
-This gives an airy cut that is more pleasant in the mouth.
+- Next, to create a more melt-in-your-mouth texture, slice each piece halfway up with light but clean cuts.
+This results in an airy slice that is more pleasant to eat.

 -

-- Peel the garlic cloves carefully and grate them finely to obtain an almost foamy paste.
-Do the same with the fresh ginger, which should be grated to release all its fragrance and spicy sweetness.
+- Carefully peel the garlic cloves and grate them finely to obtain an almost frothy paste.
+Do the same with the fresh ginger, which should be grated to release its full fragrance and pungent sweetness.

-- Mix the garlic and ginger in a glass or porcelain bowl until the flavors blend perfectly.
-Set aside in a cool place.
+- Mix the garlic and ginger in a glass or porcelain bowl until the aromas blend perfectly.
+Set this mixture aside in a cool place.

-- For the garnish, slice the spring onions into thin strips, delicately and evenly.
+- For the garnish, finely slice the chives into thin strips, delicately and evenly.

-- Thinly slice the shiso leaves, so they offer a delicate freshness and a touch of vibrant greenery.
+- Finely slice the shiso leaves to provide a delicate freshness and a touch of vibrant green.

-- Mix the spring onions and shiso in a separate bowl.
+- Mix the scallions and shiso in a separate bowl.

 -